-The Storm Water Pollution Prevention Plan, the General Permit, and the Contractor's Certification Statement must be kept on site during working hours.
-Compliance with this special provision shall be considered as included in the contract unit prices for the various items of work involved.
+The Storm Water Pollution Prevention Plan and the Contractor Certification Statement must be kept on site during working hours.
+Compliance with this special provision shall be considered included in the various items of work and no additional compensation will be allowed for any costs incurred.